Seven365/PureBasic-CodeArchiv-Rebirth/README.md

 ## Steps to add new codes
 * One file codes:
-  * To format the code correctly, use the "code_formatting_helper" from the "repo-dev" branch
+  * To format the code correctly, use the "Code_formatting_helper" from the "repo-dev" branch
   * Insert the supported OS on the end of the file name, like this: CodeName[Win,Lin,Mac].pb
   * If the code supports all OS, ignore the step above
   * If the code file contains only functions (include file) and does not execute any problematic